 Most children are afraid of the dark.
 The night makes shadows seem like scary monsters.
 Leave a nightlight on for the child so that he does not fear the dark.

 Discuss with your child and come up with methods to dispel nightmares.
-If the child is afraid of the dark, you could leave a flashlight by his pillow that can be a nightmare destroyer.
+If the child is afraid of the dark, you could leave a flashlight by his pillow that can be used to dispel nightmare.
 If the child is scared of monsters, you can reassure him that monsters are imaginary.
 You can also make up a funny ending to the dream to eliminate his fear.

-After a nightmare obviously, it will be hard for your child to go back to sleep.
+After having a nightmare, it will be hard for your child to go back to sleep.
 But, if it happens every day, even you won’t get enough sleep.
-So, why not encourage sweet and happy dreams in children.
+This is why you must encourage sweet and happy dreams in children.
 Follow these tips to prevent nightmares and encourage sweet dreams:

 - A Warm Bath: A warm bath can help in calming the child and it will also help him sleep better.